rish01/UAS_VTOL_Wing_Deflection_GUI/README.md

 ## Computation of Deflection

-I created a FBD of the carbon fiber boom (assuming one of the ends is fixed) and used Castigliano's theorem to determine the deflection along the length of the beam.
+I created a FBD of the carbon fiber boom (assuming one of the ends is fixed) and used Castigliano's theorem to determine the deflection along the length of the boom.
 Following are the inputs into the model:
 1. Total mass of airframe [kg]
 2. Total mass of components mounted on wings [kg]
 3. Distance of center of mass of components from fuselage's center [m]